 There are certain dietary habits that are known to cause breakage of orthodontic appliances, as well as increase the risk of dental disease.
-At McClellan and Sagun Orthodontics, our aim is to achieve the treatment goals with as few disturbances as possible due to appliance breakage, and to minimize the side affects of poor diet choices.
+At McClellan Orthodontics, our aim is to achieve the treatment goals with as few disturbances as possible due to appliance breakage, and to minimize the side affects of poor diet choices.
 Remember, teeth move best in a healthy environment and in individuals with excellent overall health.
 Be sure you have a well-balanced diet.Potential Harm to Your Teeth and Gums

 Foods and drinks that may cause dental caries (cavities) should be restricted while wearing braces.
 Sticky food is to be avoided because of the increased risk of dental decay and appliance breakage.
 This type of food sticks to braces and remains on your teeth for long periods of time.
 If food or drinks high in sugar content are to be consumed, we advise having them with regular meals or at one given time of day.
 Please make sure that careful brushing and rinsing take place immediately afterwards.
 Between-meal snacks should be confined to foods without refined sugar, and should be followed by brushing or vigorous rinsing.Potential Harm to Your Braces

 Braces are attached to your teeth with an adhesive that normally will withstand the forces of eating.
 However, braces can be dislodged and wires bent or broken while eating certain foods.

 Foods that are appealing, but dangerous during orthodontic treatment: